Test Id : BLYM

 Ordering Guidance

 This assay detects chromosome abnormalities observed in paraffin-embedded tissue samples of patients with B-cell lymphoma.
-If a blood or bone marrow specimen is submitted, the test will be canceled and BLPMF / B-Cell Lymphoma, Specified FISH, Varies will be added and performed as the appropriate test.
+If a non-paraffin embedded bone marrow or blood sample is received for this test, the test will be canceled, and BLPMF / B-Cell Lymphoma, Specified FISH, Varies will be added and performed as the appropriate test.

 If either the break-apart MYC or the MYC/IGH D-FISH probe sets are requested in isolation, both probe sets will be performed concurrently to optimize the detection of MYC rearrangements.